 Copenhagen is a beautiful city, rich with great sites, amazing museums, and fabulous food.
 But what if you only have limited time to visit?
-Even with only a weekend in Copenhagen, you can hit a lot of the highlights.
+Seeing Copenhagen in a weekend is definitely possible, without feeling shortchanged.
 Here are some of my recommendations to get the most out of a short visit.

 Photograph The Little Mermaid Statue

 This is probably the most iconic and recognizable image of Copenhagen.

 Carl Jacobsen, the son of the founder of the Carlsberg Brewery, commissioned the bronze statue in 1909.
 Carl asked Ellen Price, a ballerina who’d performed in the Little Mermaid play, to pose for the statue.
 She agreed, but refused to pose in the nude.
 So the sculptor, Edvard Eriksen, used the model’s face, but used his wife’s body to complete the sculpture.
 Eriksen unveiled the statue in 1913.